mrbarbitoff/ptv_project_bi/README.md

 `LoFfeR` folder contains the source code and reference materials of the **LoFfeR** toolkit that was developed to enhance the annotation of low-confidence pLoF alleles.
 See below for usage details.

+`shet_estimation` directory contains scripts used for $s_het$ inference and calculation of the PTV count distribution likelihood and the observation likelihood score.

+`cassa_table.csv` is the main supporting table of the Cassa *et al.,* 2017 paper.

+`clv*tsv` are tab-separated data files containing the validation dataset of benign and confident pathogenic ClinVar variants.
+These data files are used during model training and evaluation.

+`covered_genes.tsv` is the file listing coordinates of the genes that have at least 30x mean coverage of coding regions in gnomAD.

+`full*tsv` are the main tab-separated data files containing the final annotated set of gnomAD PTVs used throughout the analysis. `full_data_constr_pext.tsv` is the final file produced after all necessary annotation steps.

 The other files and scripts included in this repository are:

 ## LoFfeR usage